sigurdstorve/OpenBCSim/README.md

 # OpenBCSim
-This project is a fast C++/CUDA open-source implementation of an ultrasound simulator based on the COLE algorithm as published by Gao et al. in ""A fast convolution-based methodology to simulate
+This project is a fast C++/CUDA open-source implementation of an ultrasound simulator based on the COLE algorithm as published by Gao et al. in "A fast convolution-based methodology to simulate
-2-Dd/3-D cardiac ultrasound images.", IEEE TUFFC 2009.
+2-D/3-D cardiac ultrasound images.", IEEE TUFFC 2009.

 The algorithm has been extended to optionally use B-splines for representing dynamic point scatterers.
 Features:
 - Python script for generating point-scatterer phantoms